tumblr/TMTumblrSDK/README.md

 The API client provides two ways of hitting the API:

-* `void` methods for immediate requests, preferable when the caller does not need a reference to the underlying request options:
+	// void methods for immediate requests, preferable when the caller does not need a reference to the underlying request options:

 	[[TMAPIClient sharedInstance] userInfo:^(id result, NSError *error) {
 		if (!error) NSLog(@"Got some user info");
 	}];

-* Methods that return configured, signed `JXHTTPOperation` instances and require the client to explicitly send the request separately.
+	// Methods that return configured, signed JXHTTPOperation instances and require the client to explicitly send the request separately.

 	JXHTTPOperation *likesRequest = [[TMAPIClient sharedInstance] likesRequest:@"bryan" parameters:nil];